Potting Soil 101: The Essentials for Healthy Plant Growth

 Nutrient-Rich Composition:

 The nutrient-rich composition of an indoor potting mix is important because it provides essential nutrients that plants need to grow and thrive.
 These nutrients include “the big three” – nitrogen, phosphorus, and potassium.
-Trace minerals like calcium, magnesium, and iron can also be incorporated.
-This nutrient mix supports healthy root development, vigorous growth and abundant flowering or fruiting - depending on which green friends you are growing.
+Micronutrients refer to trace minerals like calcium, magnesium, and iron, and can also be incorporated.
+A good nutrient combo supports healthy root development, vigorous growth and abundant flowering or fruiting - depending on which green friends you are growing.
 All of this can lead to stronger, healthier plants with better resistance to diseases and pests.

 Perfect pH Balance: